 To leave feedback or to request more of this content, click:

 What is Webex Events and who is it for?

-Webex Events allows you to host large company gatherings or cross-continental events online for up to 3,000 attendees.
+Webex Events allows you to host large company gatherings or cross-continental events online for up to 3,000 attendees depending on your license.
 That means you can reach a huge audience with very little effort, and for a fraction of the cost of organizing a physical event.

 The biggest users of Webex Events are:

 - Marketing departments